marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

    might need to record the inputs in a map before evaluating each generation, which would happen way at the top level.
 Then that map could be checked in unprocessed, but that unsettles me.
 Hmmm...

+3  [ ] make linenumbers erport correctly

-3. [ ] don't run more tests than need be if there is already failure in this formula's batch.
+4. [ ] don't run more tests than need be if there is already failure in this formula's batch.

-4. [ ] consider implementing with @marick's metaconstant syntax
+5. [ ] consider implementing with @marick's metaconstant syntax

-5. [ ] shrink function overrides
+6. [ ] shrink function overrides
  a. [ ] no shrink

-6. [ ] if we do metaconstant style, implement generator overriding
+7. [ ] if we do metaconstant style, implement generator overriding

 OTHER: